 To refine your email subject lines, consider adopting the following strategies:

-By integrating these techniques, you’ll be able to craft email subject lines that not only capture attention but also enhance the overall effectiveness of your business communication.
+By integrating these techniques, you’ll be able to craft email subject lines that not only capture attention but also enhance your overall business communication strategy.

 If you have more questions or need further advice, feel free to reach out!